 Pst… If you want to learn more about the tower and its history, you can book this highly recommended tour with a friendly and knowledgeable tour guide to answer all your questions about the Iron Lady.

 After climbing the Eiffel Tower, which should take you 2-3 hours depending on how long you want to stay, take a subway to the Arc de Triomphe.

 Step 5: Visit the Arc de Triomphe

-Arc de Triomphe is a Parisian monument that honours the soldiers that fought and died for France during the French revolution and Napoleon wars.
+Arc de Triomphe is a Parisian monument that honors the soldiers that fought and died for France during the French Revolution and Napoleon Wars.

 The Arc itself is very impressive with the names of all the French victories and generals inscribed on it as well as the eternal flame that keeps burning beneath it in honor of an unknown soldier from world war I but what’s even more surreal are the views it gives when you climb to its observation deck.

 In my opinion, Arc de Triomphe offers the most beautiful views of Paris.
 From seeing the Eiffel Tower, the view of the 12 roads as they diverge from the Arc itself, the Louvre Museum, the entire Champs-Elysées stretch, to Grande Arche de La Défense, nothing beats such a view!